About Us

 “I think I remember two fire officers coming out of the tunnel who were immediately brought to our first aid post.
 The second ambulance then arrived with Ambulance Officer Ray Edwards and Honorary N Hardy.

 Ray told me that there were no other ambulances available at the moment and that I should load the two fire officers into the ambulance and proceed to Wellington Hospital.
 Back then auxiliary members didn’t drive the ambulances, we just weren’t trained and therefore not allowed.
-However, there with no other ambulances available at the time and an unknown number of patients were still in the tunnel, so I proceeded to hospital.
+However, there with no other ambulances available at the time and an unknown number of patients were still in the tunnel, so I proceeded to hospital."

-Whilst Denis was transporting patients to hospital, a distinct lack of communication from within the tunnel meant a growing concern for those inside.
+While Denis was transporting patients to hospital, a distinct lack of communication from within the tunnel meant a growing concern for those inside.

-“I returned to the incident and remember the fire brigade brought a large blower up to the face of the tunnel, to help clear the air”.
+“I returned to the incident and remember the fire brigade brought a large blower up to the face of the tunnel, to help clear the air.”

 As the fan worked it was noticeable that a current of air was getting through and some members of the rescue party returned in a semi-collapsed state.
-Unfortunately Officer Barlow was found collapsed in the tunnel as he was giving oxygen to one of the boys.
+Unfortunately, Officer Barlow was found collapsed in the tunnel as he was giving oxygen to one of the boys.

 The tragedy touched the hearts of Wellingtonians who sent messages of condolence and support to Wellington Free Ambulance.
 It was quickly decided to launch an appeal that would fund a memorial ambulance in Sydney Barlow’s name.
 With the generous support of the community and local businesses, £3,407 was quickly raised.
 The Sydney Barlow memorial ambulance became a reality and Wellington continued to remember Syd and his incredible act of one-of-a-kindness.

-In the Queen’s Birthday Honour List one year after the tragedy.
-Sydney was awarded a posthumous Queen’s Commendation for Brave Conduct.
+In the Queen’s Birthday Honour List one year after the tragedy, Sydney was awarded a posthumous Queen’s Commendation for Brave Conduct.

 Following the incident Denis continued as member of the Men’s Auxiliary for a further two years before joining the permanent staff.
 He says “it cemented my dreams to be an Ambulance Officer for Wellington Free Ambulance, and later the Ambulance Service of New South Wales.
 I retired 13 years ago after over 40 years’ service”.
 Thanks for being one-of-a-kind Denis.